brianshumate/docker-jawn/README.md

 ## Mac OS X and boot2docker

-There is a hack to facilitate using X11 applications on Mac OS X with [boot2docker](http://boot2docker.io/) and XQuartz.
+There is a hack to use X11 applications on Mac OS X with [boot2docker](http://boot2docker.io/) and XQuartz.

-*NOTE*: Using `socat` this way on public networks is insecure; you can enhance the security of this solution with `bind`, `su`, and `range` options.
-See `man socat` for details.

 First, use Homebrew to install the prerequisites and open XQuartz: